Psychogenic pain syndromes

 What is chronic pain?

-Chronic pain is pain that lasts for more than three months.
+Chronic pain is pain that lasts more than three months.

 It can be: